-The screen will show:
+The screen will show the first gas available in the menu:

 This screen shows the percentage of the gas mixture allocated to "Methane."
-In this case, it shows 40%.
-To program the specific mixture of "Methane," press CHG (F1).
+In this case, it shows 0%.
+To program the specific mixture of "Methane", press CHG (F1).

-To set the percentage of "Methane" in the gas mix, press UP (F1) or DN (F2).

-Once the desired "Methane" percentage is displayed, press OK (F4).
-The display will move to the view of the concentration of Carbon Dioxide (CO2).
+To set the percentage of "Methane" in the gas mix, press UP (F1) or DN (F2) to choose the first digit of the percentage.
+Press NXT (F3) to move to the next digit in the percentage and then use UP (F1) or DN (F2) again to choose the next digit of the percentage.
+Once the desired "Methane" percentage is displayed, press OK (F4). the display will move to view the concentration of Carbon Dioxide.